 The famous garden view of Sanssouci was created after Frederick the Great’s decision to plant a terraced vineyard on the southern slope of the Bornstedter ridge.
 Oaks used to stand on the hill.

 After Frederick the Great had the mountain terraced in 1744, wine was grown there.
 On top of the vineyard, he had the castle built in the Baroque style.
-Friedrich and Knobelsdorf were in a violent argument before the building.
-Because the master builder wanted to build a cellar under the castle, but Friedrich did not.
+Frederick and Knobelsdorf were in a violent argument before the building.
+Because the master builder wanted to build a cellar under the castle, but Frederick did not.
 For this purpose, the castle should be built at ground level.
-Knobelsdorf bowed to Friedrich and so the castle was built according to his wishes.
-It was inaugurated on May 1, 1747 by Friedrich II with a banquet.
+Knobelsdorf bowed to Frederick and so the castle was built according to his wishes.
+It was inaugurated on May 1, 1747 by Frederick II with a banquet.

 Architecture and construction of Sanssouci Palace